Loopless multiterminal quantum circuits at odd parity: Spin-Phase Energy Relation of Multiterminal Dots at Odd Parity

-with $E_0^{ij} \sim \left[t_i^2 t_j^2 / (\Delta_i\Delta_j\mu_1)\right]\cos \theta_{ij}$, where $\theta_{ij}$ is the spin-dependent dynamical phase accumulated over the whole virtual process.
+with $E_0^{ij} \sim \left[t_i^2 t_j^2 / (\Delta_i\Delta_j\mu_1)\right]\cos \theta_{ij}$, where $\theta_{ij}$ is the spin-dependent dynamical phase accumulated over the cotunneling process involving the higher energy dot level.
 All the parameters are schematically shown in Fig.~\ref{fig:EPRs} for a three-terminal setup.
-In this case, the potential is the same as that of a triangle of $\pi$-junctions~\cite{feinberg_spontaneous_2014}, schematically represented in Fig.~\ref{fig:intro}(b).
+The potential \eqref{eq:spinless-potential} is the same as that of a triangle of $\pi$-junctions at zero flux~\cite{feinberg_spontaneous_2014}, schematically represented in Fig.~\ref{fig:intro}(b).
 Thus, as long as all the $E_0^{ij}$ are comparable, and the spin-dependent terms are negligible, the energy--phase relation has the form of the symmetric double-well potential shown in Fig.~\ref{fig:EPRs}(c).
 Note that we set $\varphi_3=0$ throughout so that $\varphi_{i3}=\varphi_i$.
 The minima are located at points with opposite phase chirality due to time-reversal symmetry.

 The spin-dependent term of the SPER is